LRvdLinden/github_dd_addon/README.md

 ## Prerequisite
 ---
-- Make sure you have installed the lovelace [Github github-flexi-card](https://github.com/LRvdLinden/github-flexi-card).
+- Make sure you have installed the lovelace [github-flexi-card](https://github.com/LRvdLinden/github-flexi-card).
 This can be done manually or directly via hacs

 ## Make Home Assistant integration
 ---